Fetcher/symbolmatrix/README.md

 ## Known issues

 - When loading a YAML/JSON document that has an sequence &ndash;array&ndash; as the root item, SymbolMatrix will crash.
 This is because SymbolMatrix wasn't intended for arrays, just Hashes, and the recursive conversion from Hash to SymbolMatrix is not working with Arrays.
+- Some keys overlap with method names, so can't be used with the dot syntax.
+For example, `key`.

 ## Future